mercadopago/devsite-docs/guides/checkout-api-v2/yape.en.md

 ### Generate token via API

 Another way to generate the token is through an API.
 To do this, use the following cURL, filling in the parameters as detailed in the table below.

-> NOTE
->
-> The token is single-use per purchase and must be sent during the payment creation stage.

 | Field        | Type    | Description                                                                                                                | Required/Optional                               | Examples/Possible values                   |
 |--------------|---------|----------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------|-------------------------------------------|